jina-ai/agentchain/README.md

 # AgentChain
 AgentChain uses Large Language Models (LLMs) for reasoning and orchestrating multiple LLMs or Large Models (LMs) for accomplishing sophisticated tasks.
 AgentChain is fully multimodal: it accepts text, image, audio, webcam, tabular data as input and output.

+- **Leverage Large Language Models (LLMs):** AgentChain leverages state-of-the-art Large Language Models to provide users with the ability to reason and make decisions based on natural language inputs.
+This feature makes AgentChain a versatile tool for a wide range of applications, such as natural language processing, sentiment analysis, and chatbots.
+- **Fully Multimodal:** AgentChain is fully multimodal, accepting input and output from various modalities, such as text, image, audio, or video.
+This feature makes AgentChain a versatile tool for a wide range of applications, such as computer vision, speech recognition, and multimodal fusion.
+- **Orchestrate Multiple Agents:** AgentChain can orchestrate multiple agents to perform complex tasks, making it a powerful tool for projects that require extensive research, data analysis, or computation.
+This feature makes AgentChain a versatile tool for a wide range of applications, such as e-commerce, finance, healthcare, and more.
+- **Customizable for Specific Project Requirements:** AgentChain can be customized to fit specific project requirements, making it a versatile tool for a wide range of applications.
+The system can work with different programming languages, APIs, and platforms, providing maximum flexibility and

 # Demo